 - Avoid packaging shipments in a different carrier’s shipping materials.

 - Take care to include extra padding for fragile items like bubble wrap, packing peanuts, foam inserts, etc. Be sure to add Chit Chats Insurance to your shipments when eligible.

 - Be sure to adequately secure closures.
 Use extra tape or adhesive if necessary.

 - Avoid gift wrapping shipments.
-Shipments may be subject to internal and external inspection.
+Shipments may be subject to inspection.

 - Refrain from reusing boxes, particularly those which might have images or brand names of prohibited items on the outside.
 (Ex. a box that would have contained alcohol.)
 Remove any labelling that may indicate the previous contents contained a working battery.

 - Ensure your packaging does not contain excessive writing, old postage or old address labels.